ClickerNZ/ED_FullyMappedBASIC/README.md

 > - Use PULSE for binds with a TOGGLE setting.
 > - Don't use PULSE for binds with a HOLD setting.
 Simply HOLD the button on the device for these like you would a keyboard key.
 >
 > keypress = key you want to use.
-Example 'a' (include the single quotees)
+Example 'a' (include the single quotes)

 EXAMPLE:
 > MapKey(&MyThrottle, BSF, PULSE+'a');